cosmos72/gomacro/README.md

   how to have your application's functions, variable, constants and types available in the interpreter.

-  Note: gomacro is currently [LGPL](LICENSE), which imposes some restrictions on programs that use gomacro.
-The author is currently looking for a license that has fewer (but not zero) restrictions.
-If you are sufficiently expert with licenses, you can help by reading [issue #14](https://github.com/cosmos72/gomacro/issues/14) and indicating a license that satisfies the requirements listed in it.
+  Note: gomacro is currently [MPL 2.0](LICENSE), which imposes some restrictions on programs that use gomacro.

 * a way to execute Go source code on-the-fly without a Go compiler: you can either run `gomacro FILENAME.go` (works on every supported platform)